To understand Tim Walz’s new social studies standards, just look at who wrote them

 This is not to say Native American history should be excluded from the social studies standards.
 Minnesota students should definitely learn the history and contributions of the Anishinaabe and Dakota people in our state – even when that history is hard to acknowledge.
 It was included in the original draft in 2003 and continued in the 2011 version being taught today.

 But with 39 benchmarks addressing these topics in the proposed draft, the pendulum has swung too far, putting the document out of balance.
-Remember, each new standard dealing with Native American history pushes out a standard on World War I, World War II, communism, socialism, the Pledge of Allegiance and the Holocaust (all left out of the new draft).
+Remember, each new benchmark dealing with Native American history pushes out a benchmark on World War I, World War II, communism, socialism, the Pledge of Allegiance and the Holocaust (all left out of the new draft).

-Some examples of new standards “acknowledging and honoring” the contemporary and historical voices of the Anishinaabe and Dakota people:
+Some examples of new benchmarks “acknowledging and honoring” the contemporary and historical voices of the Anishinaabe and Dakota people:

 The “absent narrative” concept can be found throughout the new draft.